jakobhuerner/jakobhuerner.github.io/_posts/2021-06-28-favorit_sommer_herb_basil.md

 layout: post
 title: Favorit summer herb
 categories: [Photos]
-excerpt: Directly from the balcony
+excerpt: What does summer taste like?
 ---

-How does summer taste?
+What does summer taste like?

 For me: Tomatoes, mozarella, olive oil and basil.